 The time I slept in a car for three days

-The background to this story began with an Adelaide to Melbourne road trip.
+The background of this story began with an Adelaide to Melbourne road trip.
 This was when I first arrived in Melbourne, and after staying in the same hostel for the duration of my time in Adelaide, there was to be a bit of a change!

 We ended up moving hostels at least 3 times and then we stayed in our friend’s flat for a week, as it was free.
-At this time, we became lazy and neglected to book a hostel, even though we knew they would almost be fully booked for the Formula 1.
+At this time, we became lazy and neglected to book a hostel, even though we knew they would almost be fully booked for Formula 1.